 - Will you need brown folding chairs to be set-up?
 If yes, how many?

-- Is the brown chair set-up describe in diagram sent to campus events?
+- Is the brown chair set-up described in the diagram sent to campus events?

 All food must be ordered from Aramark through their Catertrax system four weeks prior to your event.
 If you want to serve food from an outside vendor you will need to request a Waiver from Aramark two weeks prior to event.